Cynapium/intro-to-game-dev/README.md

-# intro-to-game-dev
+# Introduction to Game Development
-Stevens Institute of Technology - CS 585 - Introduction to Game Development
+Stevens Institute of Technology - CS 585